 2017: Las Vegas Golden Knights: 51-24 (First In Pacific)

 So, obviously odds makers can’t be held entirely accountable for hanging 500-1, 100-1, and so forth down to -110 at current time of writing.

 But what I do want to talk about here is the ethical question.
 With everything surrounding the tragedy of the Las Vegas Shooting this Las Vegas team has given something locals can finally get behind in the same way that The Houston Astros brought together Houston after the tragedy of Hurricane Harvery, The Saints after Katrina, and The Boston Red Sox after the Boston Marathon bombing.

 It’s safe to say the whole city is behind them, except for the beating Las Vegas casinos are going to take if Las Vegas can actually pull this off.
+This doesn’t affect the online stakes providers, as even the best best Paypal bingo sites are able to cover losses from all their other daily action, unlike local casinos in Vegas.
 That is only future liability as well, you know some of the city’s high rollers are going to be putting in some huge bets backing their hometown teams.

 This isn’t a new idea however, as this article was posted by The Las Vegas Review Journal on December 7th, 2017 detailing the impact that was potentially possible.
 Remember, Las Vegas has already cashed in 200/1 to win The West, and here is just a taste of what could happen at each Las Vegas Casino: